eiirikr/Visitors-Elogbook/README.md

-<H1 align ="center" >MERN EMPLOYEE SALARY MANAGEMENT<br/>{ SiPeKa }</h1>
+<H1 align ="center" >Visitors Elogbook System</h1>
 <h5  align ="center">
-SiPeKa (Employee Payroll System) is a system used by companies to manage employee payroll processes efficiently and accurately.
-This system plays a key role in automating various tasks related to payroll, such as calculating payroll, processing attendance, and paying employee wages.<br/> In SiPeKa, employee information such as personal data, position and salary level is stored centrally.
-Every month, the system will retrieve employee attendance data and perform salary calculations based on the available information.
-This includes factors such as relevant hours worked, leave, overtime and deductions.</h5>
+Visitors Elogbook System is a system designed to efficiently and accurately manage the visitor logbook process within an organization.<br/> This system automates several tasks related to visitor management, such as registering visitor details, tracking entry and exit times, and maintaining security protocols.
+By streamlining the process, the system ensures that all visitors are properly identified and recorded, improving both safety and operational efficiency.</h5>
 <br/>

   * [Configuration and Setup](#configuration-and-setup)